Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

   - `<OSCNAME>:timebase`

 - **Simple usage example walkthrough:**

-  This is a case using Channel B with a signal voltage within ±20V.
+  Make sure you have the Picoscope libraries located at /opt/picoscope This is a case using Channel B with a signal voltage within ±20V.

   ```bash